Download

 Trial Steering Committees or Study Steering Committees

 All primary research projects are required to establish a Trial Steering Committee (TSC) or Study Steering Committee (SSC).
-The role of the TSC/SSC is to provide overall supervision for a project on behalf of the Research Sponsor and Research Funder and to ensure that the project is conducted to the rigorous standards set out in the Department of Health’s Research Governance Framework for Health and Social Care and the Guidelines for Good Clinical Practice.
+The role of the TSC/SSC is to provide overall supervision for a project on behalf of the Research Sponsor and Research Funder and to ensure that the project is conducted to the rigorous standards set out in the Department of Health’s UK Policy Framework for Health and Social Care Research and the Guidelines for Good Clinical Practice.
 It should be noted that the day-to-day management of the project is the responsibility of the Chief Investigator, and as such the Chief Investigator may wish to set up a separate Project Management Group (PMG) to assist with this function.

 Data Monitoring Committee (DMC)